26 Different Types of Moths in Arizona

 It has a wingspan of up to 6 centimeters and is usually found in North America, ranging from Canada to Central America.

 This species is characterized by reddish-brown markings on its wings, which are visible even when resting.
-Its antennae are black, and it has a white abdomen.
+Its antennae are black, and its abdomen is white.

-The Calleta Silkmoth, which is also one of the types of moths in Arizona, prefers habitats such as dry coniferous forests and open sunny areas with grassy vegetation.
+The Calleta Silkmoth, also a type of moth in Arizona, prefers habitats such as dry coniferous forests and open sunny areas with grassy vegetation.

 This is where it can find food sources such as ragweed and goldenrod flowers.
 It is active during the day and at night.